Costa Rica Wedding Guide June

 March: Embracing the End of the Dry Season

-March is a stunning month for weddings in Costa Rica, with warm weather, vibrant energy, and minimal rain across the country.
-I find the light in March particularly flattering for portraits.
+Costa Rica Wedding Guide March.
+This is a stunning month for weddings in Costa Rica, with warm weather, vibrant energy, and minimal rain across the country.
+As Costa Rica Destination Wedding Photographer, I find the light in March particularly flattering for portraits.

 wedding dress hanging outside the room on costa rican wedding